JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 #exiftool -ee ./GX030390.MP4 > output.txt
 ```

- and Plotly, to get such graphs from the GoPro:
+And Plotly, to get such graphs from the GoPro:

 ![GoPro Metadata Map](/blog_img/karting/gopro-speed-sample.png)